claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 All lyrics entered into notes are automatically converted to phonemes.
 When rendering the synthesized output, the phonemes are used to determine the appropriate pronunciation and timing.

+!!! info

+    The default dictionary mappings for each lyric will produce the most likely "correct" pronunciation for the word.

+    It is rare that human vocalists sing with perfect enunciation, so to achieve the most natural result it is normal to make phoneme adjustments for a more natural pronunciation.

+## Available Phonemes

 Each language has its own set of phonemes and notations.

 |Language|Lyrical Notation|Phonetic Notation|